-The vehicle electrical system includes the trailer battery, charging system, brake system, taillights, turn signals, and other vehicle lights and accessories.
+This is the vehicle electrical system.
+It includes the trailer battery, charging system, brake system, and the taillights, turn signals, and other vehicle lights and accessories.

-The power center is the nerve center of the 12-volt DC--as well as the 120-volt AC-- system.
+The power center is the nerve center of the 12-volt DC (as well as the 120-volt AC system.)
 Fuses for the 12-volt DC circuits are located at the power center panel.
 These fuses are automotive type and should always be replaced with the same type and amperage rating.

-WARNING: DO NOT INSTALL 12-VOLT FUSES WITH AMPERAGE RATINGS GREATER THAN THAT SPECIFIED ON THE FUSE BOX LABEL.
+WARNING: DO NOT INSTALL 12 VOLT FUSES WITH AMPERAGE RATINGS GREATER THAN THAT SPECIFIED ON FUSE BOX LABEL.

-Battery condition can be checked on the Monitor Panel.
-To check the battery charge:
+Battery condition can be checked on the Monitor Pane To check the battery charge:

-- 1. Unplug the 120-volt power cord to turn the power converter off. - 2.
-Press "BATTERY" rocker switch on the panel. - 3.
-Turn on a light or any 12-volt appliance.
+- 1. Unplug the 120-volt power cord to turn tower converter off. - 2.
+Press "BATTERY' rock switch on the panel. - 3.
+Turn on a light or any 1 volt appliance.
 The battery must be checked with a load. - 4.
-Read battery condition on the meter.
+Read battery condition o the meter.
 Red is poor, yellow is fair, and green is good.